Comhaltas in Britain is part of the worldwide Comhaltas movement.

 (e) to foster and promote the Irish language.

 The following people are elected members of Comhaltas chosen at our AGM in February each year to govern the organisation in Britain

 Leaschathaoirleach (vice chair)

 Evin Ó Dunaigh

-Comhaltas na Breataine hosts it's annual AGM Convention in February of each year.
-As part of the AGM, the province produces a comprehensive annual report detailing the events of the past 12 months from each branch, each region, and reports from various committees such as the Music Sub-Committee and the Meitheal Committee who manage our development programme.
-The 2017 Annual report is available for download below
+Comhaltas in Britain hosts it's annual AGM Convention in February of each year.
+As part of the AGM, the province produces a comprehensive annual report detailing the events, activities and program of development of the past 12 months.
+Our most recent Annual reports are available for download below

 The Province of Britain is made up of 4 Regional committees.

 Comhaltas in Britain have been accredited by Investors in People in Spring 2020 and as part of their review process we will be subject to annual reviews and the initial accreditation period is for 3 years - running until spring 2023